rconway/convert/README.md

   --size "50%"
 ```

+> NOTE<br>
-> NOTE that, since the application package is executed outside the context of the ADES stage-in functionality, the `--stac` must be provided as 'pre-staged-in' STAC catalog directory.
+> Since the application package is executed outside the context of the ADES stage-in functionality, the `--stac` must be provided as 'pre-staged-in' STAC catalog directory.<br>
+> For this purpose, a simple STAC catalogue has been created in the [`stac/`](stac/) directory of this repository.